Impact of the COVID-19 pandemic on television in the United States: Migration to remote formats

 In the wake of the suspensions, late-night hosts such as Stephen Colbert, Jimmy Fallon, Jimmy Kimmel, and Seth Meyers began to produce topical videos for YouTube from their homes or other locations, with a focus on monologues and celebrity interviews performed via videoconferencing (while Kimmel also experimented with an in-person interview of Bill Burr by doing it from his car, and taping an iPad to his side window to use as a camera).
-While primarily distributed on digital platforms such as YouTube, from March 16 to 18, CBS aired Colbert's segments on television to augment reruns of The Late Show (replacing the original opening segment of each episode; the dates had originally been scheduled for original episodes before a regularly-scheduled hiatus for the canceled NCAA basketball tournament), while NBC began to similarly air Fallon's segments on March 18.
+While primarily distributed on digital platforms such as YouTube, from March 16 to 18, CBS aired Colbert's segments on television to augment reruns of The Late Show (replacing the original opening segment of each episode; the dates had originally been scheduled for original episodes before a regularly scheduled hiatus for the canceled NCAA basketball tournament), while NBC began to similarly air Fallon's segments on March 18.

-The following week, NBC announced that it would continue with, and expand, Fallon's "At Home Edition" format (interspersing new segments with highlights from past episodes), while several other news satire and talk shows, including The Daily Show (Comedy Central; billed as The Daily Social Distancing Show), Full Frontal with Samantha Bee (TBS, billed as the Little Show in the Big Woods as it was filmed in Bee's backyard), Last Week Tonight, and fellow HBO series Real Time with Bill Maher, announced that they would also return to air that week with episodes filmed from their hosts' homes, sometimes with the assistance of family members.
+The following week, NBC announced that it would continue with, and expand, Fallon's "At Home Edition" format (interspersing new segments with highlights from past episodes), while several other news satire and talk shows announced that they would also return to air that week with episodes filmed from their hosts' homes, including The Daily Show (Comedy Central; billed as The Daily Social Distancing Show), Full Frontal with Samantha Bee (TBS, billed as the Little Show in the Big Woods as it was filmed in Bee's backyard), Last Week Tonight (which symbolically used a set with a white "void" as its backdrop, later personified by an animated face voiced by H. Jon Benjamin), and fellow HBO series Real Time with Bill Maher.
 The Late Show announced on March 25 that it would return in a similar format on March 30 (billed as A Late Show with Stephen Colbert), while Jimmy Kimmel Live! announced a similar move on March 27 – making it the last of the big three networks' late-night shows to make such a transition.
 Fellow Comedy Central late-night program Lights Out with David Spade was suspended, and later canceled by the network due to low ratings.
 The Daily Show was expanded to 45 minutes beginning April 27 as a partial replacement.

 A variety of daytime talk shows adopted a similar format, including The Ellen DeGeneres Show, The View, and The Talk.
 After a primetime special on March 30, The Late Late Show with James Corden returned to the air with a similar format on April 13, with host James Corden presenting the program from his garage.